-Don't be a victim of an unsuspecting photobomb, especially from an inanimate object!
+Don’t be a victim of an unsuspecting photobomb, especially from an inanimate object!
 While shooting HD video, practice movements of the camera so you have a good idea of what the background will include.
-As shown in the example, while filming his buddies kayaking, the videographer panned and caught the face of the paddle during one of the best parts of the shot.
+For example, if a videographer films his buddies kayaking, the videographer can pan and catch the face of the paddle during one of the best parts of the shot.
 In this instance, he should have practiced from different angles and prepared to take the video from the best angle and with the least amount of interference.
 If you are shooting HD video in a metropolitan area, do the same thing, but look for trash cans, signs, natural features and people you might not want in your shot.
 Adjust the angle or move the feature so you can record the shot you want.

 When you have the great idea to mount your action cam on some unique place, go ahead and try it, but do a practice run before you actually try to take your full HD video.
-In this instance, the biker takes some good shots of his legs and his bike, but the majority of the trail and background are lost in the frenzy of flaying legs and a bike frame taking up most of the viewable image.
+For example, a biker may take some good shots of his legs and his bike, but the majority of the trail and background could be lost in the frenzy of flaying legs and a bike frame taking up most of the viewable image.
 Set the camera in an unobstructed place, unless you are TRYING to watch your shorts flap around while descending a truly beautiful trail.
 There are plenty of mounts available to keep this from happening, use them.

 Though you are just using an action cam, you are truly an artist.
 Think like an artist when trying to shoot your action cam video.
 Look at the natural light, the background, the environmental aspects, and you will shoot high quality video.
 The more you practice, the better you will be and your videos will be pleasing to watch.
 A little time and effort pays of in dividends in the long run, so take some time, enjoy the opportunity and have fun.